 However, with so many beard oils these days, you may find yourself confused when choosing the right one.
 After all, not all of them are of the same quality.

 Some studies suggest that products with eucalyptus can help grow a beard faster than others.

 Step 8: Condition Your Beard

-It’s preferable to choose beard shampoo made with tea tree oil because it is proven that tea tree oil removes dead skin cells and oil buildups and prevents ingrown facial hairs and dandruff. (our favorite is the Beard Growth and Thickening Shampoo)
+It’s preferable to choose beard shampoo made with tea tree oil because it is proven that tea tree oil removes dead skin cells and oil buildups and prevents ingrown facial hairs and dandruff.

 After shampoo, it’s time to apply some good beard conditioner.
 Using only the shampoo can make your facial hair more prone to breaking.